 The interactive museum allows you to feel and experience what the first and last passengers of this momentous ship experienced.
-You’ll get to experience walking the million dollar handcrafted Grand Staircase, listen to real-life stories from survivors themselves, touch and see a real iceberg and more!
-You will also be handed a boarding pass at the start of the tour, stating the life of the passenger who once walked the halls.
+You’ll get to experience walking the million dollar Grand Staircase, listen to real-life stories from survivors themselves, touch and see a real iceberg and more!
+They will hand you a boarding pass at the start of the tour, stating the life of the passenger who once walked the halls.
 There are only two Titanic museums in the country, and one of them is in Pigeon Forge.
 So, this is an opportunity where you can enjoy and learn about history.

 Our Outdoor Gravity Park is also one you wouldn’t want to miss.
 You can try zorbing which is basically going inside a giant bubble ball and roll down the hill.
 It is the only one you can find in the United States so it is definitely one experience you can uniquely experience with our family.
 This activity originated in the country of New Zealand and has captured adventure-junkies all over the country.

 Another unique establishment in Pigeon Forge is the Margaritaville Hotel.
 There are only five of them in the United States, and one of them is nesting right in Pigeon Forge.
 Speaking of local attractions, another fun fact you may want to know is that the Hollywood Wax Museum, also found in Pigeon Forge is one of only four Hollywood Wax museums in the country.
 So, as you can see, Pigeon Forge has brought all the great and unique things together in one place!
 You can try visiting all these extraordinary entertainments without having to travel to different locations.